What is OGMP 2.0? A solution to the methane challenge

 It is creating a groundbreaking database of empirically verified methane emissions.
 IMEO collects and reconciles data from multiple sources, including company reporting through OGMP 2.0, satellites, scientific methane measurement studies, and national inventories.

-IMEO is a key implementing partner of the Global Methane Pledge, an EU-US-led effort gathering 150 countries to reduce global methane emissions by 30 per cent by 2030.
+IMEO is a key implementing partner of the Global Methane Pledge, an EU-US-led effort gathering over 150 countries to reduce global methane emissions by 30 per cent by 2030.
 In this role, IMEO incentivizes governments and companies to target strategic mitigation actions and identify science-based policy options, thanks to its unique global database.